Clinton High School (Clinton, Tennessee): Integration

 In January 1956, federal judge Robert L. Taylor ordered Clinton High School to desegregate with "all deliberate speed" in accordance with the U.S. Supreme Court's 1954 ruling in Brown v.
 Board of Education.
 On August 27, 1956, 12 African-American students became the first to integrate a previously all-white school in Tennessee.
 Anti-integration campaigners from inside and outside Clinton protested the decision to integrate the school.
-They were inspired by New Jersey white supremacist John Kasper and Asa Carter both of whom spoke publicly in Clinton on September 1, 1956 against the decision to integrate the high school.
+They were encouraged by New Jersey white supremacist John Kasper and Asa Carter both of whom spoke publicly in Clinton on September 1, 1956, against integration.
 After violence was narrowly averted on the lawn of the Anderson County Courthouse on September 1, National Guard troops were called into the city for two months to keep order.
-The protests resulted in a jury trial for criminal contempt, of which seven of ten defendants were convicted.
+The protests resulted in a jury trial for criminal contempt, and seven of ten defendants were convicted.

-The twelve black students who attended Clinton High School that fall became known as the "Clinton 12".
-On the morning of each school day they walked together down Broad Street from Foley Hill to Clinton High.
+The twelve black students who attended Clinton High School that fall became known as "The Clinton 12".
+On the morning of each school day, they walked together down Broad Street from Foley Hill to Clinton High.
 On the morning of December 4, 1956, Rev. Paul Turner, the white minister of the First Baptist Church, was severely beaten after escorting the twelve students to school.
 The twelve students were Jo Ann Boyce (née Allen), Bobby Cain, Theresser Caswell, Minnie Ann Jones (née Dickey), Gail Ann Upton (née Epps), Ronald Hayden, William Latham, Alvah J. Lambert (née McSwain), Maurice Soles, Robert Thacker, Regina Smith (née Turner), and Alfred Williams.